Rajesh Melaram Rajesh Melaram

 SHAC Presentation

-Hiea Almekhlabi and Manasa Kuchavaram, Research Assistants, successfully presented and defended their initiative, “Breathe and Boogie”, to the School Health Advisory Council of the Corpus Christi Independent School District.
-During the meeting, the community-engagement team addressed board concerns and questions related to health topics such as diet and nutrition, TEKS (Texas Essential Knowledge and Skills) alignments, and special needs accommodations.
-The board unanimously approved the initiative, marking a key step toward implementing an asthma education workshop in local schools across Nueces County.
+Dr. Rajesh Melaram, Assistant Professor of Public Health, along with Research Assistants, Hiea Almekhlabi and Manasa Kuchavaram, successfully presented and defended their initiative, “Breathe and Boogie,” to the School Health Advisory Council (SHAC) of the Corpus Christi Independent School District.
+During the meeting, the community engagement team addressed board concerns and questions related to health topics such as diet and nutrition, Texas Essential Knowledge and Skills (TEKS) alignments, and special needs accommodations.
+The board approved the initiative, marking a key step toward implementing an asthma education workshop in local schools across Nueces County.

 Read More